Beacon Sober Living is a certified Level II Recovery Residence by the National Association of Recovery Residences

 We guide families through their own recovery process and connect them with resources necessary to rebuild their family unit on a solid foundation.

 At Beacon Sober Living, we provide comprehensive care and levels of support for you and your loved one's recovery from the very first phone call through graduation of our program and beyond.

 We have found that Alumni of our program continue to stay involved with current guests, engage in volunteer and service work opportunities, and are active within their respective recovery communities.

-Kerry MacDonald has been sober and an active member of the Greater Portland recovery community since 2010.
-Her personal journey through recovery has spanned nearly two decades, and she has experienced how overwhelming it is to navigate treatment services without guidance.
-After a long struggle, she was introduced to the 12-Step process as a way to recover from her drug, alcohol and food addictions.
+Kerry MacDonald has been sober and an active member of the Greater Portland recovery community for over a decade.
+Her personal journey through recovery has spanned nearly twenty years, and she has experienced how overwhelming it is to navigate treatment services without guidance.
+After a long struggle, she was introduced to the 12-Step process as a way to recover.
 She understands first-hand that the cessation of drinking and drug use is only the first step to long-term recovery.
-Kerry has worked in the treatment field for many years and is currently the Director at a local treatment center for women.
-Kerry's prior experience includes working in a clinical setting as a Registered Dietitian and in hospital management.